 Because of how astonishingly complex your neck area is, the causes of neck pain can vary substantially person to person.
-From the vertebrae and discs, to joint capsules, ligaments, tendons, and soft tissue…all working together to ideally help you live an active, agile lifestyle…or just move your head around without pain, inflammation, or stiffness.
+From the vertebrae and discs to joint capsules, ligaments, tendons, and soft tissue…all working together to ideally help you live an active, agile lifestyle…or just move your head around without pain, inflammation, or stiffness.
 Any abnormalities, or perhaps even underlying conditions (from neck injury to incoming heart attack) connected to cervical discs could cause neck pain.
 This is why it’s essential to get checked out.

 Yes, sometimes neck pain and discomfort can be completely erased from your life for good.
 However, there are plenty of conditions (especially age-related) that may become ongoing parts of your life.
 The sooner you get yourself checked out, get your condition diagnosed, and begin neck pain treatment…the better!
 Our chiropractors, chiropractic massage therapists, and rehabilitation therapy specialists are well-versed in how to relieve neck pain in non-invasive ways.
-Better Health has been helping Alaskans with neck pain since 1998!
+Better Health Chiropractic & Physical Rehab has been helping Alaskans with neck pain since 1998!

-Again, we’d rather not attempt to write out how to effectively use neck stretches to relieve pain.
 Our chiropractic massage therapists and rehabilitation therapists show people how to perform these at home all the time, but for now here’s a video from Doctor Jo called Neck Pain Stretches & Exercises.
 Once you get the core stretches down, and how long to hold them and move your neck gracefully, it’s easy to perform them at work, on the bus or place, etc.

 For back-sleepers, use a rounded ergonomic or feather-based pillow that isn’t too high and more naturally conforms to the shape of your neck.
-The idea is to help your neck avoid flexing during sleep which can reduce morning stiffness.
-For side-sleepers, your goal’s to keep your spine as straight as is comfortable.
+The idea is to help your neck avoid flexing during sleep which can help reduce morning stiffness.
+For side-sleepers, your goal is to keep your spine as straight as is comfortable.
 And in general, sorry stomach-sleepers, it’s just not an ideal position and it’s tough on your spine!

 The cervical spine starts at the base of the skull.
 Seven bones or vertebrae make up the cervical spine with eight pairs of cervical nerves.
 The individual cervical vertebrae are called C1, C2, C3, C4, C5, C6 and C7.
 The cervical nerves are also abbreviated C1 through C8.
 The cervical bones are smaller in size when compared to other vertebrae of the back.
 The purpose of the cervical spine is to protect the spinal cord, support the skull and enable multiple head movements such as rotating, bending the neck side to side and bending the head forward and backward.

-Ligaments, tendons and muscles help to support and stabilize the cervical spine.
+Ligaments, tendons, and muscles help to support and stabilize the cervical spine.
 Ligaments work to prevent excessive movement of the vertebrae that could result in serious injury.
 Muscles also help to provide balance and stability and enable movement.
 Muscles contract and relax in response to nerve impulses originating in the brain.
 There are different types of muscles: flexors (forward motion), lateral flexors (side to side), rotators and extensors (backward motion).

 Nerve impulses travel to and from the brain through the spinal cord to a specific location by way of the peripheral nervous system (PNS).
 The PNS is the complex system of nerves that branch off from the spinal nerve roots.
 These nerves travel outside of the spinal canal or spinal cord into the organs, arms, legs, fingers – throughout the entire body.

 Injury or mild trauma to the cervical spine can cause a serious or life-threatening medical emergency that will send you to a hospital or a neck pain clinic.
-Pain, numbness, weakness and tingling are symptoms that may develop when one or more spinal nerves are injured, irritated or stretched.
+Pain, numbness, weakness, and tingling are symptoms that may develop when one or more spinal nerves are injured, irritated or stretched.
 The cervical nerves control many bodily functions and sensory activities.
-The C1 and C2 nerves help control the head and neck muscles, C3 your diaphragm or the muscle that helps you breath, C4 the muscles of your upper body, C5 arm flexors, C6 wrist extensors, C7 your triceps muscle and C8 helps control the muscles of your hands.
+The C1 and C2 nerves help control the head and neck muscles, C3 your diaphragm or the muscle that helps you breathe, C4 the muscles of your upper body, C5 arm flexors, C6 wrist extensors, C7 your triceps muscle and C8 helps control the muscles of your hands.

 An MRI or myelography and CT scan may follow a physical examination and neurological evaluation.
 These tests help the spine specialist determine where the radiculopathy is located and if the patient’s symptoms correlate to the image studies.
 Depending on the cause of the cervical radiculopathy, the spine specialist may first recommend non-surgical treatment.
 Of course, not all patients are alike and some patients may require surgery.